Lemon thyme is a woody fragrant herb prized for its lemony scent.

 Thyme can be grown from seed in the garden but it can take between 2 to 4 weeks to germinate.
-For guaranteed results, it is easier to start seeds indoors then transplant outside once the weather has warmed.
+For guaranteed results, it is easier to start seeds indoors, then transplant them outside once the weather has warmed.

 Once established, thyme doesn’t like to sit in soggy soil.
 There are many varieties of thyme, some that creep or trail, some that are sage green, variegated, or golden, and all have a wonderful aroma.
 Of these, lemon thyme smells the most like citrus.

 Once your lemon thyme plant is established, you can harvest sprigs of it at any time of the year.
 Unlike some perennials, the plant won’t die back after flowering.
 However, you’ll promote more growth by pinching off sprigs, especially the flowering stems.